SecretAgentKen/deckxstream/README.md

 [![npm version](https://img.shields.io/npm/v/deckxstream.svg)](https://npm.im/deckxstream)
 ![Linux CI](https://github.com/SecretAgentKen/deckxstream/workflows/Linux/badge.svg)

+IMPORTANT: This codebase is no longer actively maintained.
+The package will continue working, but support and changes are no longer provided.
+I will continue to make security updates so long as I have a device to use.

 # deckxstream

 `deckxstream` is a controller application for the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck).
 The application was created to allow Linux usage of a Stream Deck.
 The application relies heavily on the [elgato-stream-deck](https://github.com/Julusian/node-elgato-stream-deck) NPM library. **You will need to install udev rules and dependencies for this to install.
 See below**